-There are always a number of key problems in each businesses but people often start by solving the easy ones instead of trying to solve the hard ones.
+There are always a number of key problems in each business but people often start by solving the easy ones instead of trying to solve the hard ones.
 People generally perceive that the difficulties will be with building the product but the difficult part is having people to buy it.

 It was a little unusual to bring the MVP out for SeedLegals.
 Because they knew the problem very well, they did not go through any iterations or pivots to find the best product-market fit for them.

 The way they launched was they did all the frantic paddling behind the scenes.
 The website was launched and people started logging in, creating their documents and entering their data.
 The Chief Legal Officer and the business partner worked to understand the key things people are looking for in a round and then tried to automate the solutions to these use cases by using the pattern of their data.
 It wasn’t only the startups that liked the platform, which they thought would be the case, but also they quickly figured out that investors loved it as well.